dwk601/Athlos/requirements/frontend-instruction.md

             View the list of members (without seeing their ratings).
             View a list of upcoming and past games within the group.
             For group leaders, provide a link to the Game Creation Page.
+            Show the upcoming games in a grid view.

-- Game Creation Page
+- Game Creation Dialog
-        Purpose: Allow group leaders to create new games for their group.
+        Purpose: Allow group leaders to create new games for their group page.
         Features:
             Create a new game by entering date, time, and location.
             Option to auto-divide teams based on a hidden rating system.